 Our New Manufacturing Facility

-The manufacturing facility was constructed in Connecticut in 1978, is BRC Certified (GFSI) and uses state-of-the-art electronics that are a servo-driven, computer-controlled, modular, pouching system.
+The manufacturing facility is located in Connecticut.
+It is BRC Certified (GFSI), and it uses state-of-the-art electronics that are a servo-driven, computer-controlled, modular, and it has a pouching system for Immunocal and Immunocal Platinum.

 The British Retail Consortium (BRC) was founded in 1996 in an effort to standardize the supply chain and safety standards globally.
 A facility that has BRC certification, meets international Food Safety Management Systems standards, also becoming a GFSI recognized facility that follows the requirements for food processors to build an effective food safety management system.
 Global Food Safety Initiative (GFSI) is a global food network consisting of approximately 400 retailers and manufacturers worldwide.